programmablebio/saltnpeppr/README.md

 Please read and cite our [manuscript](https://www.nature.com/articles/s42003-023-05464-z) published in *Communications Biology*!

-All manuscript data/pipelines, as required/indicated in the manuscript Availability statements, are available on [Zenodo](https://zenodo.org/records/10008581).
+All manuscript data/pipelines, as required/indicated in the manuscript Availability statements, are available on [Zenodo](https://zenodo.org/records/10008581) and in the .zip file within this repo.

 Information about code and data can be obtained by contacting pranam.chatterjee@duke.edu.